Skip to main content

 • In July 2023 DAERA established a Biodegradable Waste to Landfill Stakeholder Advisory Group to work alongside WRAP in conducting a feasibility study.
 Throughout 2023, a series of meetings were held with key stakeholders.
 As the sector is rapidly evolving, DAERA continues to engage regularly with stakeholders.

-• The Rethinking our Resources: Measures for Climate Action and a Circular Economy in NI consultation included several proposals addressing the separate collection and recycling of biodegradable waste.
-DAERA are considering the feedback from this consultation where it impacts the development of the policy of diverting biodegradable waste from landfill.
+• DAERA have produced a response to The Rethinking our Resources: Measures for Climate Action and a Circular Economy in NI consultation which included several proposals addressing the separate collection and recycling of biodegradable waste.
+This is currently being considered.

 Expected Timeline